seejanerun/Partners-MLOps-Workshop/README.md

 Scroll down to the Run Setup Scripts section

 Here we have a script that executes upon startup of workspace sessions or job (pre-run script) and a script that executes upon termination of a workspace session or job (post-run script)

-Click on the Revisions tab - here you can see all the versions of an environment that have existed over time.
-You can see who built which version and, if you are permissed to do so, you can select which revesion becomes the active version

 Finally navigate to the Projects tab - you should see all projects that are leveraging this compute environment.
 Click on your project to navigate back to your project.